mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

   print("A few buffered readings: ", data[:16])
   del my_ad7124 # Clean up

 With communication to the AD7124-8 established, an extremely simple, yet extremely useful test can be performed: measuring input noise directly.
 Simply shorting the input to an ADC and looking at the resulting distribution of ADC codes is a valuable step in characterizing a signal chain design.
-The AD7124 input is set to unipolar, so only positive values are valid.
-(It is still differential, meaning, the measurement is taken BETWEEN adjacent inputs.)
-This means that a converter with perfect offset will produce a “half historgram” output, with half of the values equal to zero (because that’s the lowest valid output value), and half of the values slightly above zero.
-The solution is to apply a very small input voltage that overcomes the offset, but does not add significant noise.
-Build the circuit shown in Figure :ref:`ad7124bias` , which will impose a 1.25mV signal across the input (far larger than the 15µV uncalibrated offset of the AD7124-8.)
+The AD7124 input is set to unipolar, so only positive values are valid; the circuit shown in Figure :ref:`ad7124bias` imposes a 1.25mV signal across the input (far larger than the 15µV uncalibrated offset of the AD7124-8), ensuring the input is always positive.

 .. figure:: ad7124_noise_circuit.png
-   :scale: 35 %
+   :scale: 40 %

    Offset Circuit.
    :label:`ad7124bias`